codeforamerica/beyondtransparency/chapters/chapter02.md

 organizational development.
 She is the founder of DSRPTN, a consultancy specializing in leadership and change, and also the Business Development Director at TransportAPI, a startup powering innovation and change in transport.
-She was named in Wired Magazine’s Top 100 Digital Power Influencers List 2011.
+She was named in *Wired Magazine’s* Top 100 Digital Power Influencers List 2011.
 She holds a BA in History and Sociology from University College Cork and an MPA from Warwick Business School.

 ### References

 Arthur, C. (2010, September 3).
-Another Data Win: TfL Opens Up Bus and Tube Timetables for Developers.
-The Guardian.
+Another Data Win: TfL Opens Up Bus and Tube Timetables for Developers. *The Guardian*.
 Retrieved from [http://www.guardian.co.uk/technology/blog/2010/sep/03/tfl-timetables-boris-johnson](http://www.guardian.co.uk/technology/blog/2010/sep/03/tfl-timetables-boris-johnson)

 Bennett, C. (1985).
 From the Dark to the Light: The Open Government